Sports in Canada: Basketball

 Basketball has very strong roots in Canada.
 The inventor, James Naismith, was Canadian; born in Almonte, Ontario, he was working as a physical education instructor in Massachusetts when he created the game in 1891.
-As many as 10 of the players in that first game were Canadian students from Quebec.
+Four of the players in that first game were Canadian student-instructors, who later helped spread the game to Canada.
 Basketball is a popular sport in parts of Canada, especially in Nova Scotia, Southern Alberta, and more recently Southern Ontario.

 The popularity of basketball in Nova Scotia is at the high school and college level.
 Nova Scotia is home to three perennially strong college basketball programs.
 Saint Mary's University, Acadia University, and St. Francis Xavier University have made 22, 21, and 13 appearances in the U Sports men's championship, respectively.
 Carleton University has dominated the U Sports championship in recent years, winning 14 titles in 17 years from 2003 to the present.

 Four Canadian-born individuals and one naturalized Canadian have been inducted to the Naismith Memorial Basketball Hall of Fame—Naismith and longtime U.S. college coach and instructor Pete Newell as contributors; Ernie Quigley, who officiated over 1,500 U.S. college games, as a referee; and Bob Houbregs, a superstar at the University of Washington in the early 1950s who went on to a career in the NBA.
 Newell is also separately recognized by the Hall as the head coach of the 1960 USA Olympic team, which won a gold medal in overwhelming fashion and was inducted as a unit in 2010.
 The most recent Canadian to enter the Naismith Hall is Steve Nash, born in South Africa but raised from early childhood in Victoria, British Columbia, a two-time NBA MVP who was inducted in 2016.

 The National Basketball Association (NBA) recognizes its first ever game as being a contest between the New York Knickerbockers and Toronto Huskies at Toronto's Maple Leaf Gardens on November 1, 1946.

 The NBA expanded into Canada in 1995 with the addition of the Toronto Raptors and Vancouver Grizzlies.
 The Grizzlies moved to Memphis, Tennessee in 2001, but the Raptors continue to draw healthy crowds at Scotiabank Arena.
-The Raptors won their first NBA title in 2019.
+The Raptors won the title of the 2018–19 NBA season.